 Senate meetings will be conducted according to parliamentary procedure as set forth in Robert's Rules of Order.
-While the Parliamentarian advises the Chair on proper procedures, it is the Chair who has final judgment on application of all rulings.
+The parliamentarian advises the Chair on proper procedures; however, the Chair makes the final judgment on how to conduct the business at hand.

 E. Organization and Procedures of Regular (Standing) Faculty Committees

-The membership, terms of office, structure and duties of regular (standing) faculty committees at Coastal Carolina University may be altered only by action of the faculty acting as a whole or through the Faculty Senate.
+The membership, terms of office, structure, and duties of regular (standing) faculty committees at Coastal Carolina University may be altered only by action of the faculty acting as a whole or through the Faculty Senate.